 Dietary modifications play an important role in controlling hypertension apart from medicines.
 The levels of different nutrients especially sodium, potassium, magnesium and calcium, are important for hypertension management.
 For example, low sodium intake and a high potassium diet can help lower blood pressure significantly.

-Here we talk about 7 foods that lower high blood pressure which you can add to your daily diet.
+Here we talk about 7 hypertension-lowering foods that you can add to your daily diet.

 Garlic is widely used in our Indian cuisine.
 It not only enhances the flavour of the dishes but also confers us with several health benefits.
 Consuming fresh garlic has proven to lower blood pressure in hypertensive people.
 One of the active ingredients present in garlic called allicin helps lower blood pressure effectively.
-This compound activates when you chop or crush garlic.However, the compound starts losing its activity when you cook garlic.
+This compound is activated when garlic is chopped or crushed and is destroyed quite easily when cooked.

 Beetroot is a rich source of dietary nitrate that plays a significant role in lowering blood pressure.
 Nitrate-rich foods that are not exposed to very high heat are beneficial because it can become nitric oxide.
 Nitric oxide (NO) acts as a signalling molecule that gives signals to the cells in your arteries, telling them to soften and relax.
 This action greatly improves vasodilation (widening of blood vessels), which reduces blood pressure.
 According to different studies, beetroot juice intake can lower your blood pressure within hours and also reduces your risk of stroke and cardiovascular diseases.